Qi-tchi/LyonParallel/README.md

 ### Try Subgraph Counting Method with no forbidden context

 **Implementation Notes:**
-The tool automatically tries all subgraphs of the left-hand side graphs of all rewriting rules.
+- The tool automatically tries all subgraphs of the left-hand side graphs of all rewriting rules.
+- Uses a stricter non-increasing rule definition:
+  - The union of $h_{R'L}$ for all $R'\in D(R,X)$ must be an edge-injective graph homomorphism.
+  - Node-injective required if $X$ has isolated nodes.
+- Rule-set $\mathbb{X}$ is constrained to be a singleton.
 **Usage:**

 ```